NateWritesCode/bbfun/README.md

 The main reason I'm creating this simulator is to learn.
 If you have any feedback, comments, or questions please reach out.
 I'm open to any suggestions and ideas.

+Click the `Discussions` at the top of this repo to reach out.